Solcast/solcast-api-python-sdk/docs/pv_power_sites.md

 # PV Power Sites
-Allows management of detailed PV power site metadata used by the `advanced_pv_power` endpoints.
-Sites are identified via their `resource_id` string.
+Allows management of detailed PV power site metadata used by the `advanced_pv_power` functions.
 More information is in the [API docs](https://docs.solcast.com.au/#49090b36-66db-4d0f-89d5-87d19f00bec1).

 The module `pv_power_sites` has 6 available functions.
+Use the `res.to_dict()` method to see the site metadata.

 | Endpoint | Purpose | API Docs |
 |------|------|------|